The Essential Guide to Overcoming Panic Attacks: A Step by Step Resource

 Headaches turn into “I have a brain tumor.”

-In the heat of the moment, we take these thoughts to be true.
+In the heat of the moment, they take these thoughts to be true.

-And if the pain gets worse (which often happens if we intently focus on it with fear) it only further validates our premonition.
+And if the sensations intensify (which often happens if you intently focus on sensations with fear), it only further validates the premonition.

 All of this being said – the truth is there are no “spontaneous” panic attacks.

-Very often there are thoughts and fears just under the surface that we may not have been aware of at the time.
+Very often, thoughts and fears lurk just under the surface that you may not have been aware of at the time.

-Being under extreme pressure for long periods of time or denying and suppressing emotions are two good examples of scenarios that can eventually lead to “spontaneous” panic attacks.
+Being under extreme pressure for long periods or denying and suppressing emotions are two good examples of scenarios that can eventually lead to "spontaneous" panic attacks.

-In the end there is no real way to run from ourselves – everything catches up to us eventually.
+Ultimately, there is no natural way to run from ourselves – everything catches up to us eventually.

 But that is a discussion for another article…

-Whether a panic attack seems to come out of the blue or you believe it be “caused” by some trigger, the process for overcoming the panic is the same.
+Whether a panic attack seems to come out of the blue or you believe it is "caused" by some trigger, the process for overcoming the panic is the same.

 It's estimated that somewhere between 40%-50% of the population will experience at least one panic attack in their life.

-That being said, some of us struggle with panic attacks much more than just once or twice in our lives.
+That being said, some people will struggle with panic attacks much more than just once or twice in their lives.

 You may be someone who has panic attacks several times per month, several times per week, or even daily.